orangejuice/blog/data/activity/book-金瓶梅-2016/record.en.md

 date: 2023-08-09 20:27:11+08:00
 douban:
   rating: 9.5
-  subtitle: By Lanling Xiaoxiaosheng / 2016 / Nanyang Publishing
+  subtitle: Laughing Scholar from Lanling / 2016 / Nanyang Publishing House
 ---

-This is a masterpiece that interprets officialdom, the ways of the world, society's fickleness, sycophancy, loyalty, piety, righteousness, Buddhism, Taoism, love, sex, good and evil.
-It's set in the town of Qinghe County in Chinese society, portraying the life of ordinary people with a God's-eye view, scrutinizing all the details impartially.
-It's both avant-garde and rebellious.
-The similarities between it and 'The Dream of the Red Chamber' is the greatest endorsement of this work.
-One wonders how many passers-by have been enlightened or stunned by this throughout history, and how it has shaped their destinies.
-A brief experience of God's-eye view, a sudden realization - we are but characters in this play, destined to remain as such.
-The essence of being a character in a play is irrevocable.
+This work is a grand collection that interprets the life of officials and merchants, human relationships, social indifference, sycophancy, loyalty, filial piety, righteousness, Buddhism, Taoism, love, sex, good, and evil.
+Set in Qinghe County during the era of Chinese dynasties, it describes the life in the streets from a god-like perspective, observing coldly and capturing details meticulously, truly avant-garde and rebellious.
+Interestingly, 'Dream of the Red Chamber' is so similar to this work that it stands as the greatest affirmation of it, unknowing how many passers-by in the long river of history it has enlightened and astonished or how it has changed their destinies.
+A brief experience of the god-like perspective, upon returning to consciousness, realizes one is merely a character in the play, should act as one, is still one, remains trapped as one, unable to escape.